Dr Noyale ColinSenior Lecturer

-Noyale is a Senior Lecturer in Choreography.
-She is co-editor of the book Collaboration in Performance Practices: Premises, Workings and Failures (2016) published by Palgrave Macmillan.
-She has also published several journal articles and produced practical works related to her ongoing research around the notion of the collaborative self in performance.
+Noyale is co-editor of the book Collaboration in Performance Practices: Premises, Workings and Failures (2016) published by Palgrave Macmillan.
+She writes journal articles and produces practical works related to her research around issues of embodied practices and the notion of the collaborative self in performance.

 Areas of expertise